macroquest/docs/reference/macro-directives/event.md

 ### Triggering your sub event\_stuff

-This code will watch EQ chat for an exact message of "[MQ2] Ant Bat Cat Dog Emu" when /doevents is called it will trigger the sub event\_stuff.
+This code will watch EQ chat for an exact message of "Ant Bat Cat Dog Emu" when /doevents is called it will trigger the sub event\_stuff.

 /doevents will process all your events since the last time it was done If the event happened 5 times since the last /doevents then it will execute your sub 5 times

 It needs to be exact, nothing in front or behind of your string.
-If you received a tell it would not trigger but if you see it as an /echo (because /echo shows [MQ2] as first word in chat) then it will trigger
+If you received a tell it would not trigger as there are ' '.

 ### Multiple events calling same sub